infexious-dev/FluentUIEditableDetailsList/README.md

 >- "Key" props added to controls in Edit and Add panels to stop console errors.
 >- Operation enum was exported as "type" and therefore could not be used as intended.
 Removed "type" from index.tsx Operation export.
 >- Having data with a "prototype" method will no longer cause grid to crash of grid reset if method is used during rendering.
+>- Clicking on "Cancel" when editing a row will no longer incorrectly internally reset filters applied.

 ### Enhancements